Maslow/github-gist-explorer/README.md

 **Please star the repository whether you like this extension!**

+**20191126 New Feature: Custom the API address and Sync the gist manually**
 **20190614 New Feature: Search in the gists or subscriptions**
 **20190613 New Feature: Subscribe the gist**
 **20190610 New Feature: Import/Export gist**